 Università di Ferrara

-She has also been a Visiting Professor at the University of California, Berkeley.
+She has also been Visiting Professor at the University of California, Berkeley.

-Vanda Monaco is the author of numerous essays, two plays, and several theatre scripts.
+Monaco is the author of numerous essays, theatre scripts, and plays.